EricKing22/mac_deepthinking/README.md

 python code/validate.py --cfg cfg/clevr_test_mac.yml --gpu 0 --model_path [path to model] --steps [number of reasoning steps]
 ```
 **Results**:
 The main target of this project is to experiment the hybrid architecture of MAC-Network and Deep Thinking.
+Primarily focusing on testing extrapolation, stability and training convergence.
 The overall performance are not yet comparable to the original paper,
 but it can adjust the number of reasoning steps during inference time which is impossible in the original MAC network.
-The Deep Thinking architecture could potentially improve the extrapolation performance.
+Therefore, the Deep Thinking architecture could potentially improve model's reasoning performance.

+Another key achievement is the **MAC_DTL_specific** model, which retains step specific layers in the control unit - unlike other conventional Deep Learning architectures.
+Among all DTL models, it demonstrates the best performance and stability during inference.
+This model effectively combines the advantages of both MAC and DTL architectures, allowing for a more flexible and adaptive reasoning process.

 Performance of the model on the validation set with different number of reasoning steps:
 ![performance](results/org_model_results.png)